JasperHG90/chitchat-docker/docs/configuring_and_hosting.md

 press `control + X`, then `Y` and then `<enter>` to save the settings.

-15. You can now execute `sudo docker-compose up -d` and go to either http://myipaddress or http://www.mywebsite.myextension to view the docker service.
+15. You can now execute `docker-compose up -d` and go to either http://myipaddress or http://www.mywebsite.myextension to view the docker service.

 16. (optional, but recommended) Head over to the [adding SSL encryption](https://github.com/JasperHG90/chitchat-docker/blob/master/docs/setting_up_ssl.md) tutorial to set up SSL.